 Navann paanam gudvaikrutam ch prameha hetuhu kaphakruchch sarvam!
 Ch.Chi.6/4

 Which means, less exercises or less physical work, laziness, more sleepy habits, unhealthy, heavy, new and sweet food habits are responsible to raise kaphadosha in body, which strongly cause prameha.
-Prameha and its symptoms have very similar resemblance with diabetes mellitus of modern medical science, In Prameha, there is sthaulya, bahumutrata, atiswedana are chief complaints.
-Similarly according to modern medical science, in diabetes mellitus, there is obesity, frequent urination, sweating are primary and main symptoms.
-Pancreas is very essential endocrine gland situated near liver at epigastrium region of abdomen of every human body.
+Prameha and its symptoms have very similar resemblance with diabetes mellitus of modern medical science.
+According to modern medical science, in diabetes mellitus, there is obesity, frequent urination, sweating are primary and main symptoms.
+Pancreas is a very essential endocrine gland situated near liver at epigastrium region of abdomen of every human body.
 Beta cells of pancreas secrete insulin hormone, due to which glucose made in body is properly absorbed in cells and so in various organs of body.
-Proper utilization of sugar or glucose from blood is all depend upon regular and sufficient secretion of insulin hormone.
+Proper utilization of sugar or glucose from blood all depends upon regular and sufficient secretion of insulin hormone.
 In case of less or no availability of insulin in body, blood sugar is not used by body cells and hence starts deposition of large amount of sugar in blood.
 If this sugar is not used from blood, this is followed by toxic effects on human body.
 This situation is called as diabetes so it is seen that improper functioning of pancreas causes low or no secretion of insulin is causative agent for diabetes mellitus.

 - Sitali mudra